radicallyopensecurity/Nonprofit-Ventures/brainstorm-notes/business-model-discussion.md

 (This is a raw chat transcript.
 It hasn't been edited into something concise and coherent yet)

+* We can create an ANBI Stichting to support NPVs activities.
+* This would give us the flexibility to use NPV profits for exactly the kind of activities we want to support.
+On the other hand: would it create additional overhead that we need to take care of?
+Is that worth it considering that NPV would likely not make a ton of profit?
+Maybe it is worth it in the long term - could we first stick with an existing one (like NL net) and then later create a own NPV one?
+* "Is that worth it considering that NPV would likely not make a ton of profit?" <---- this is true, in any case.
+It would take years before NPV has any possibility of profit.
+(And even then - it's not profit that we're after.)
+"Maybe it is worth it in the long term - could we first stick with an existing one (like NL net) and then later create a own NPV one? " <---- also true.
+But then we still have to choose one.
+* The problem with choosing a 3rd party ANBI Stichting is that they might actually expect to receive money in the short-to-medium term
+* And I don't know if that's a promise that we can keep.
+* Remember that, it took 3 years for ROS to give NLnet their first donation.
+* They were okay with that because they share our vision, and don't need the money that much.
+* But I'm not sure how a less well aligned and/or less "rich" ANBI Stiching would feel about this
+* That's part of what I'm a bit conflicted about
+* We're publicly promising financial support to a third party Stichting - but then I also realize that it will take us a long time to deliver on that promise
+* Because turning a profit isn't the point of what we're creating.
+* So in that sense, having our own ANBI Stichting is more honest.
+* Do you know what I mean?

+* Maybe NLnet is the safest bet as the Stichting for NPV.
+* Since they have a total understanding of what we're trying to do.
+* And they have little to no expectations of what will come out of NPV.
+* NLnet is not really relevant for NPV.
+But it's a safe bet to avoid misunderstandings..
+* (And if we find a better ANBI Stichting, we can always change it again later.)
+* (But at least it would allow us to take the next steps with NPV, in registering us officially as an FFI)
+* (And it would take the time pressure off to find a different Stichting.
+So we can eventually choose one because it fits - not because we're in a rush.)
+* (We should also keep in mind that EVERY aspiring FFI will face this issue.
+This issue might be useful to describe in the course materials..)
+* It's hard to create an FFI, if there's no obvious ANBI Stichting to align with.
+* We need to find some more generic answer..
+* Otherwise, this will prevent folks from starting FFIs - because they won't be able to get past this issue.
+* (That is one benefit of creating your own ANBI Stichting.
+It's a generic solution.)

+# Discussion Part 2

 * NPV does need to have some kindof business model to stay afloat.
 * (Giving free trainings/classes/workshops/startup bootcamps isn't a business model.)
 * But in such a way - we could consider the free activities to be bizdev, and consultancy would pay NPV's bills.